conan-io/docs/creating_packages/define_abi_compatibility.rst

 The process will be:

 1. Conan will get the user input settings and options.
-Those settings an options can come from command line, profiles or from the values cached in the latest :command:`conan install` execution.
+Those settings and options can come from command line, profiles or from the values cached in the latest :command:`conan install` execution.
 2. Conan will retrieve the ``MyLib/1.0@user/channel`` recipe, read the ``settings`` attribute, and assign the necessary values.
 3. With the current package values for ``settings`` (also ``options`` and ``requires``), it will compute a SHA1 hash that will be the binary